DecredES/Monthly_reports/Final_Report.md

 - Push forward the content that has been created over the past 6 months on Youtube through the social media channels of Decred in Spanish

--

--

-- Reinforce the efforts and resources towards building bridges with Dev teams in Latam.

-- Connecting local Decred communities spread across different countries, social networks and industries to form a much bigger and diverse Decred network in LATAM.

-- Coordinate structured agendas for periodical content on social media with all team members and across different channels.
+- Double down on Dev power formation and headhunting with more content and two editions of the Decred Talent Land Blockchain Challenge

+- Get clear working paths towards liquidity solutions in the region through dedicated proposals up in Politeia for fiat pairs in Latam and Spain.

 **Strengths**

-- Efforts and resources towards building Dev power in Spanish through the Decred Talent Land Blockchain Challenge
+- Efforts and resources towards building Dev power in Spanish through the Decred Talent Land Blockchain Challenge and Dev related content.

 - Organically grow Youtube audience through +50 pieces of new content related to Decred and cryptocurrencies in Spanish

 - Working flows for content creation of #HablemosDecred, Código Decred, Decredizados, Podcast Decred in Spanish and the Decred Talent Land Blockchain Challenge.

-- Broad network of professional contants in Argentina, Colombia, Mexico, Peru, Spain, Uruguay and Venezuela.
+- Broad network of professional contacts in Argentina, Colombia, Ecuador, Mexico, Peru, Spain, Uruguay and Venezuela.

 - Content production: proved funnel from planning to execution on multiple media formats (audio, video, text and graphic design).

-- Proven flexibility: due to Covid-19 we changed our entire strategy within the span of days and as of today we have made the same number of IRL and virtual events.

-**Areas of opportunity**

--

--

--

-- More video content about all things Decred, from 101 questions to complex issues for different audiences and in coordination with major project releases.

-- As we continue building communities across Latam, there is a growing need to foster relationships with locals exchanges for future fiat listing as part of our strategy to build local markets.

-- More cross marketing opportunities with Tier 1 projects, organisations and enterprises looking to explore blockchain and broader technology issues.
+**Full list of Activities:**

 **Virtual Events:**